 institutional commitment to virtual worlds, to the extent that the institution is much more open to further developments and is considering supporting further work.
 A range of research studentships have also been supported through connection with the project.

-Please follow the links in the right hand column to read about the individual pedagogical pilots or read the downloadable reports listed in the next section.
+Please follow the links below to read about the individual pedagogical pilots or read the downloadable reports listed in the next section.

 Reported and other related web links

 - Appendices to the final report of the Theatron project – (Pedagogical project reports)